Sit There, Then Do Something

 I advocate for working on knowing yourself and finding mental and emotional healing.
 That is the work I do.
 If that’s what you need to focus most on now, that is a huge undertaking and worthy of respect.
 I think your healing can be the healing others need as well.
 I think the causes that touch your heart and move you are the causes that can further your own healing and the healing of the world.
 You do not need to start by sacrificing everything.
 You can start by reading a book to get more information, finding out who else is working on the issue and what they’re doing, showing up to an event and being present, having a conversation with someone who disagrees with you.
 Right now, you are co-creating the world.
 If it’s not the world you want, you are the best person to start making it so.

-2 comments on “Sit There, Then Do Something
+2 responses to “Sit There, Then Do Something”

 “Meditation is not about lying to ourselves.
 We look at the mirror of our hearts and minds and learn to see who we really are, including what matters, what is painful, what is challenging.
 As we become better at separating our thoughts, feelings, opinions, and sensations, the mind is freed to engage in more incisive analysis, to contemplate solutions to challenging problems with less reactivity.
 When the mind and body become more intimately connected, we learn how to step out of the energy-draining patterns of analysis and argument that keep us from taking action.” ~ Excellent!!!!